emberjs/website/source/blog/2013-12-17-whats-coming-in-ember-in-2014.md

 If there's anything we've forgotten to mention here, please feel free to let us know what you'd like to see in the comments below!

+## Ember Data

+We've got lots of exciting stuff coming in Ember Data.
+Expect an update on our roadmap there in a separate blog post soon.

 <img src="/images/blog/2013-12-17-whats-coming-in-ember-in-2014/1.jpg">
 <img src="/images/blog/2013-12-17-whats-coming-in-ember-in-2014/2.jpg">
 <img src="/images/blog/2013-12-17-whats-coming-in-ember-in-2014/3.jpg">